arzamansoori/FoodDeliveryApp/readme.md

 Context API is like a global state which everyone can access.
 Context API has two main components *Context.Provider* and *Context.Consumer*.

 I have used Context API in the application to change the username as we type on the input box.

+## REDUX

+Including Redux in our store.

+Installation of RTK:
+ - Install @reactjs/toolkit and react-redux
+ - Build our store
+ - Connect our store to our app
+ - Slice (cartSlice)
+ - dispatch(action)
+ - Selector